 3/4 ounce lime juice, freshly squeezed

 3/4 ounce curry nectar*

 Add the gin, lime juice, pineapple juice and curry nectar into a shaker with ice and shake until well-chilled.

 Strain into a Collins glass over fresh ice.

-*Curry nectar: Add 5 cups water, 1 cup dried cumin powder, 1 cup dried coriander powder, 1 cup allspice, 1/2 cup black peppercorns, 2 1/2 tbsp turmeric powder and 2 Thai chili peppers (with stems and seeds removed) to a large pot.
+*Curry nectar: Add 5 cups water, 1 cup ground cumin, 1 cup ground coriander, 1 cup allspice berries, 1/2 cup black peppercorns, 2 1/2 tablespoons ground turmeric and 2 Thai chiles (with stems and seeds removed) to a large pot.
 Bring to a boil over medium-high heat.
 Reduce heat and simmer for 10 minutes uncovered, then turn off heat.
 Add 5 cups sugar and stir to dissolve.
 Cover pot and steep for 10 minutes.
 Strain through multiple layers of cheesecloth, and allow to cool before using.